MmagdyHafezZ/pitch/docs/architecture/MicroServices/Simulation/SIMULATION_ARCHITECTURE.md

 For each detected PII span, the service records the start position, end position, and label (e.g., "EMAIL", "PHONE").

-The Guardrail Service creates a RedactionSpan record in the RedactionSpan Repository linked to the Message.
+The Guardrail Service creates a RedactionSpan record in PostgreSQL RedactionSpan Repository linked to the Message.

 Depending on the configuration: